yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A3133`: Receivers MUST ignore `semanticAction` fields they cannot parse or do not understand.

-Semantic actions are populated only on the first message activity representing the user input that triggered the action.
-Subsequent semantic actions indicate the user initiated a distinct action.

-`A3134`: Senders MUST NOT populate the `semanticAction` beyond the first message activity if those activities do not indicate the user triggered the corresponding semantic action again.

 Semantic actions are sometimes used to indicate a change in which participant controls the conversation.
-For example, a channel may use an action at the beginning of an exchange with a skill.
-When so defined, skills can relinquish control through the [handoff activity](#handoff-activity).
+For example, a channel may use actions during an exchange with a skill.
+When so defined, skills can relinquish control through the [handoff activity](#handoff-activity) after the final `semanticAction` `state` is `done`.

 `A3135`: Channels MAY define the use of [handoff activity](#handoff-activity) in conjunction with semantic actions.